lost-theory/python-live/05_first_steps.md

 One of the very basic requirements is _syntax highlighting_ where all the different parts of your Python program are colorized so that you can _see_ your program and visualize its running.

 If you have no idea where to start, I would recommend using [PyCharm Educational Edition](https://www.jetbrains.com/pycharm-educational/) software which is available on Windows, Mac OS X and GNU/Linux.
-Details in the next section.

 If you are using Windows, *do not use Notepad* - it is a bad choice because it does not do syntax highlighting and also importantly it does not support indentation of the text which is very important in our case as we will see later.
 Good editors will automatically do this.